8NW/AT20PercentProject/README.md

 #### pkl documents

 The pkl documents within the project act as dictionaries for the data that the other files access.
-These should not be deleted or tampered with as they contain the data
+These should not be deleted or tampered with as they contain the data that the machine learning uses.

 ## Development pattern for contributors